satra124/emco-base-test/examples/single-cluster/README.md

 * In the ``config`` file, set the following variables (which are not set by default):
   1. ``KUBE_PATH``: points to where the kubeconfig for the edge cluster is located
   2. ``HOST_IP``: IP address of the cluster (or machine) where EMCO is installed

-* In a typical installation of EMCO where each service is running in K8s using the default hostnames, you'll want to set the `DNS` variable to ``true`` in the ``config`` file, so that EMCO services can talk to the controller services internally.
+  3. ``DNS=true``: EMCO services running on kubernetes in default namespace can talk to the controller services internally when value is true.

 ---
 * Additionally, you can optionally modify other variables: